soundculturestudies.net | the academic website of justin michael st.clair *****

 Contact

-I am most easily reached via email:
+I am most easily reached via email: justin.m.stclair AT gmail.com.

-My departmental mailing address is:
+My departmental mailing address is

 Miscellany